-Some data suggests that moderate exercise, regardless of BMI, is associated with the highest pregnancy rates in women.
-Daily exercise has been shown to be associated with reduced fertility—especially if the excessive exercise results in menstrual irregularity.
-Exercise has a similar effect on men—1 hour of exercise 3 times weekly seems to be associated with a higher count, motility and normal appearing sperm than sperm from men who don’t exercise and those who engaged in more frequent/vigorous exercise.
+Some data suggest that moderate exercise, regardless of BMI, is associated with the highest pregnancy rates in women.
+Daily exercise has been shown to be associated with reduced fertility — especially if the excessive exercise results in menstrual irregularity.
+Exercise has a similar effect on men — 1 hour of exercise 3 times weekly seems to be associated with a higher count, motility, and normal-appearing sperm than sperm from men who don’t exercise and those who engaged in more frequent/vigorous exercise.

 Extreme alcohol intake has been associated with decreased fertility.
 What is less clear is the amount of alcohol it takes to negatively impact reproductive function.
-A review of the literature suggested that 4 drinks per week is associated with a decreased likelihood of successful IVF in women.
-Heavy alcohol consumption in men is associated with decreased sperm count, motility and percent of normal appearing sperm.
+A review of the literature suggested that 4 drinks per week are associated with a decreased likelihood of successful IVF in women.
+Heavy alcohol consumption in men is associated with decreased sperm count, motility, and percent of normal-appearing sperm.
 Some studies have shown a negative impact on sperm with more moderate drinking.
 Semen parameters have been shown to improve after 3 months of abstinence from alcohol.

-There is strong evidence that nicotine negatively effects fertility.
-It has been suggested that women who smoke add 10 years to their reproductive ages—a 30 year old smoker has the reproductive potential of a 40 year old!
-Smoking in men negatively impacts sperm quantity and quality and is associated with reduced success with IVF and intra-cytoplasmic sperm injection (ICSI).
+There is strong evidence that nicotine negatively affects fertility.
+It has been suggested that women who smoke add 10 years to their reproductive ages—a 30-year-old smoker has the reproductive potential of a 40-year-old!
+Smoking in men negatively impacts sperm quantity and quality and is associated with reduced success with IVF and intracytoplasmic sperm injection (ICSI).
 There is little scientific data on the impact of electronic cigarettes on fertility, but they contain nicotine, so they are likely associated with a decrease in fertility.
 Ideally, nicotine patches and gum should be avoided.

 And if that were not enough….